the-other-mariana/the-other-mariana.github.io/_posts/2023-08-21-coding-letters-on-a-path.md

 ![img]({{site.url}}/img/12/20.png)

-Angles were fixed under the idea that, if the *position* of the letter along the circled section, then I can compute the angle of the vector that links both the computed position of the char ($A$) and the center of the corresponding circle ($o$):
+Angles were fixed under the idea that, if the *position* of the letter along the circled section is correct, then I can compute the angle of the vector that links both the computed position of the char ($A$) and the center of the corresponding circle ($o$) with respect to a reference vector that determines the inclination, in this case $\overleftarrow{oB}$:

 ![img]({{site.url}}/img/12/22.png)